deepakr2210/deepakr2210/README.md

  <h1 align="center"> DEEPAK RAMESH</h1>

 Hi!
-I am a passionate mechanical engineer and aspiring roboticist with hands-on experience working in startups and projects, currently persuing MS Robotics at Northeastern University.
+I'm a Robotics engineer passionate about building reliable, high-performance systems that bridge mechanics, electronics, and control.
+From autonomous drones to bipedal robots, I focus on designing, prototyping, and testing solutions that work seamlessly in the real world.

  Areas of interest include Control Systems, SLAM, Computer Vision and Reinforcement Learning.

 Working for 18 months at Strider Robotics, I learnt the entire product-development cycle from a reasearch prototye to a market ready product.
 I was able to solve real world problems by leveraging my skills in CAD modelling, Linear and non-linear FEA, Multi-body dynamic analysis, Design for Assembly & Manufacturing and drafting engineering drawings using GD&T.